Have you heard of the term ghostwriter?

 The reason you should know the different variations of ghostwriting processes is to understand the one that more suitable with your work style and voice.

 If you cannot dedicate more time working with the ghost, it is recommended to go with the first example where the writer works on a milestone basis independently and you can ask for changes as and when required.
 However, if you like to be more involved – you should consider the second example.

 This is where you should determine what your role is going to be when the ghost submits written drafts.
-Are you going to make changes yourself or will you ask the ghost writer to make necessary changes as per your comments?
+Are you going to make changes yourself or will you ask a copy editor to make necessary changes as per your comments?
 How many rounds of revisions would you like?

 #8: Availability is not Mandatory

 When you are hiring a ghost, please understand that they might not be available immediately to take on your project.

 There are many authors who have missed out on working with excellent ghost writers only because they wanted them to start right away.
 This is not the case at all!